abeerkhan99/Co-occurrence-Network-Analysis/README.md

 # About This
 This is part of the second assignment of the CS/SDP 361/352 Social Network Analysis Fall 2022 course that was offered at Habib University.
+This assignment was done by Abeer Khan, Maria Hunaid Samiwala, and Abeeha Zawar.

 ## Tasks